m0why0m/FFTW-for-Tensor-Ring/README.md

 \`

 > **Note:** The above instructions also apply to the `fftw3l` and `fftw3f` versions of the library.

-> **Note:**This code is associated with the paper (TensorAFBS) submitted by Asiacrypt 2025, which in order to verify the correctness of polynomial multiplication over the tensor ring using the FFTW library.
+> This code is associated with the paper (TensorAFBS) submitted by Asiacrypt 2025, which in order to verify the correctness of polynomial multiplication over the tensor ring using the FFTW library.